apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Exists on master node + worker node.
 Set Firewall Rules.
 For example for port forwarding

 ### CoreDNS

+## Errors
+- CrashLoopBackoff: When container gets restarted so many times

 ## Components